Prior to GitLab 15, we implemented GitLab availability using shared NFS, despite occasional latency errors while accessing the filesystem.

 It works fine on both bare metal and virtual machines, even with local storage.

-Here is an explanation:
+Here is more details explanation:

-The structure inside GitLab’s docker container is disorganized, I have never seen a product using chef automation on a single node.
+The structure inside GitLab’s Docker container is disorganized, I have never seen a product using Chef automation on a single node.

 The upgrade requires extensive preparations every three months.